GoogleChrome/chrome-extensions-samples/functional-samples/sample.webgpu/README.md

 This sample demonstrates how to use the [WebGPU API](https://webgpu.dev/) to generate a red triangle using a service worker.

+> [!WARNING]
+> Service worker support in WebGPU is available in Chrome 123 with the "Experimental Web Platform Features" flag.

 ## Overview

 In this sample, clicking the action button opens a red triangle image in a new tab.